 OK, so if you’ve never made a curd before, you may not realize that it involves a little bit (depending on your definition of “little bit”) of butter.
 That’s why the filling is so smooth (as butter) and silky.
 This cranberry lime curd makes for the perfect pie filling, but I also wanted to spread it on a toast for breakfast or mix it into some plain yogurt for a morning treat.
 I had to restrain myself.

-If you’re feeling a little bit behind on your holiday shopping, I highly recommend whipping up this pie, cutting yourself a nice big slice, and cozying up on the couch with your laptop and Amazon.com.
+If you’re feeling a little bit behind on your holiday shopping, I highly recommend whipping up this cranberry pie, cutting yourself a nice big slice, and cozying up on the couch with your laptop and Amazon.com.
 Based on my recent order history, I’m pretty sure Amazon is about to come pay me a visit to check on me and make sure I’m still capable of leaving my house.
 When they do, I’ll be sure to serve them a piece of this pie.

 This weekend, I’m going to spend a couple hours (I promise I won’t stay up until 3:00 a.m.) finishing that last 15% of my shopping.
-And probably the rest of this pie.
+And probably the rest of the cranberry-lime pie.
 And then I will start singing Christmas carols and spreading holiday cheer everywhere I go for the remainder of the month.
 Oh, and I’ll also work on finalizing my WANM Holiday Gift Guide for Food Lovers (version #7… wow!), so if you’re not quite done with your holiday shopping, hopefully I can offer a little bit of assistance.
 ‘Tis the season!

 How are you feeling about your holiday shopping?